Tielson/RocketMovies/readme.md

 ## About

-- A ideia foi criar o front-end da aplicação em React.js.
+- The idea was to create the front-end of the application in React.js.